vPetryuk/WebMonitor/README.md

 Webmonitor is docker image of a Webpage writen in Django for monitoring Webpages

+## Functionality

+-Define, edit, delete a monitored website,
+-View the failure history for each monitored website -The ability to use the django admin to manage the data that the application collects.

 ## Installation (windows)

 (You need to have a docker-desktop)